Massachusetts Association of Occupational Health Nurses (MaAOHN)

 2022 MaAOHN Awards

-Posted over 1 year ago by Penny-Allyson Clark
+Posted about 2 years ago by Penny-Allyson Clark

 On Friday, December 2, 2022 MaAOHN held it's Annual Meeting during the NECOEM-MaAOHN Annual Conference.
 During the Annual Meeting, MaAOHN presented the 2022 MaAOHN Awards to Marie Palermo and Nancy Clover.
 See below for their write-up by Gail Carchietta.